*Note: both forms must be completed when applying.

 • Teresa Hoelle January 2027

-PURPOSE: The Hamilton County Park Board sets the overall policy and management direction of The Hamilton County Great Parks.
-The Board makes decisions regarding the acquisition and improvement of property and facilities, adopts new programs, approves budget revenues and expenditures, establishes management policy and regulations, passes bond issues, and provides a public venue for community debate and input.
-The Board may acquire lands either within or without the park district for conversion into forest reserves and for the conservation of the natural resources of the state, including streams, lakes, submerged lands, and swamplands, and to those ends may create parks, parkways, forest reservations, and other reservations and afforest, develop, improve, protect, and promote the use of the same in such manner as the Board deems conducive to the general welfare.
-The park board was created to help the preservation of good order within and adjacent to parks and reservations of land and for the protection and preservation of the parks, parkways, and other reservations of land under its jurisdiction.
+PURPOSE: The Hamilton County Park Board (the Park Board) sets the overall policy and management direction of The Hamilton County Great Parks.
+The Park Board makes decisions regarding the acquisition and improvement of property and facilities, adopts new programs, approves budget revenues and expenditures, establishes management policy and regulations, passes bond issues, and provides a public venue for community debate and input.
+The Park Board may acquire lands either within or without the park district for conversion into forest reserves and for the conservation of the natural resources of the state, including streams, lakes, submerged lands, and swamplands, and to those ends may create parks, parkways, forest reservations, and other reservations and afforest, develop, improve, protect, and promote the use of the same in such manner as the Park Board deems conducive to the general welfare.
+The Park Board was created to help the preservation of good order within and adjacent to parks and reservations of land and for the protection and preservation of the parks, parkways, and other reservations of land under its jurisdiction.

 ESTABLISHING AUTHORITY: Ohio Revised Code, Section 1545